jminjie/resume-hugo/content/portfolio/steno.md

 and live captioning which allows typists to achieve 200-300 wpm speeds.
 This is achieved through typing multiple keys at the same time.
-Specifically, the left hand types sounds at the beginning of a word, the thumbs type sounds in the middle of the word, and the right hand types sounds at the end of the word.
-To type the word "cat" for instance, you would hold down a K on the left, an A in the middle, and a T on the right.
+Specifically, the left hand types sounds at the beginning of a word, the thumbs type sounds in the middle of the word, and the right hand types sounds at the end of the word, all simultaneously.
+To type the word "cat" for instance, you would hold down a K on the left, an A in the middle, and a T on the right, and when you let go of the three keys, the word would be inputted.

 ![Diagram showing how to type KAT](/img/portfolio/res/kat.png)